tamouse/blog/source/pages/quotes/frederick-douglass-july-4th-to-the-negro.md

 ---
 layout: page
-title: "The Meaning of July Fourth for the Negro by Frederick Douglass"
 ---

+# The Meaning of July Fourth for the Negro by Frederick Douglass

 A speech given at Rochester, New York, July 5, 1852

 Mr. President, Friends and Fellow Citizens: